Zenith Cal.408 Automatic AF/P Quickset 18ct 1971

-The strap fitted is a new high-quality black Lizard strap with a gold plated buckle.
+The strap fitted is a new high-quality black Lizard strap with a Zenith gold-plated buckle.
 However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige, free of charge.
 We carry tan, conker, dark brown burgundy and black straps in stock, in plain padded leather, alligator, crocodile or lizard skin.

 The Box and Papers

 Although there are no original papers with this watch, the reference numbers, markings, signatures and hallmarks are all correct, dating the watch to circa 1971.